 In October 2012, Buckhead Heritage, the City of Atlanta, and the 2500 Peachtree Road Condominium Association entered into a legally binding agreement that established the framework to relocate the Randolph-Lucas House.
+The law firm of Constangy, Brooks & Smith, LLP handled the negotiation and drafting of the agreement on a pro bono basis.
 In December, Buckhead Heritage published a Request for Proposal to individuals who had expressed interest in relocating the house.